Shein and Forever 21 team up in hopes of expanding reach of both fast-fashion retailers

 NEW YORK (AP) — Fast fashion retailers Shein and Forever 21 are going into business together.

-Under a partnership agreement announced Thursday, the Chinese-owned Shein will acquire about one-third interest in Sparc Group, Forever 21’s operator.
+Under a partnership agreement announced Thursday, the Chinese-founded Shein will acquire about one-third interest in Sparc Group, Forever 21’s operator.
 Sparc will also become a minority shareholder in Shein.

 The deal is expected to expand Forever 21’s distribution on Shein’s global e-commerce platform, which has attracted 150 million online users.
 In turn, the partnership “also offers the opportunity to test” Shein product sales and returns in physical Forever 21 stores across the U.S., the companies said in a joint release.